 - Go through a short history of student engagement and how it has evolved in recent times

 - Help you understand why student engagement is so important and how can track and measure it

 Read on to find out more.

-Student engagement can be difficult to define.
-While the term has been widely used since gaining initial popularity in the 90s, definitions of student engagement vary.
+If you’re new to teaching, you may wonder, ‘what is student engagement?’.
+However, it can often be difficult to define.
+While the term has been widely used since gaining initial popularity in the 90s, definitions vary.

-Some researchers of the subject describe student engagement as “an individual’s interest and enthusiasm for school, which impacts their academic performance and behavior,” while others define it simply as “energy in action.”
-The Glossary of Education Reform offers a more specific definition, describing student engagement as, “the degree of attention, curiosity, interest, optimism, and passion that students show when they are learning or being taught, which extends to the level of motivation they have to learn and progress in their education.”
+Some subject researchers describe student engagement as “an individual’s interest and enthusiasm for school, which impacts their academic performance and behaviour,” while others define it simply as “energy in action.”
+The Glossary of Education Reform offers a more specific definition, describing student engagement as “the degree of attention, curiosity, interest, optimism, and passion that students show when they are learning or being taught, which extends to the level of motivation they have to learn and progress in their education.”

 But as countless definitions of student engagement abound, there is common ground among them.
-Central to any definition of student engagement is the belief that learning improves when students are curious, interested, or inspired, and that learning is negatively impacted when students are dispassionate, bored, or otherwise disengaged.
-As such, advancing student engagement is a key objective for educators around the world.
+Central to any definition of student engagement is the belief that learning improves when students are curious, interested, or inspired and that education is negatively impacted when students are dispassionate, bored, or otherwise disengaged.
+As such, advancing student engagement is a crucial objective for educators across the globe.

-Today, we find that student engagement continues to be difficult to define in a single, static way.
-While it’s a commonly used concept among educators to discuss general educational strategies and teaching techniques that enhance learning for students, it is a complex, multifaceted term, which can make it difficult to understand.
+Today we find that student engagement continues to be challenging to define in a single, static way.
+While it’s a commonly used concept among educators to discuss general educational strategies and teaching techniques that enhance student learning, it is a complex, multifaceted term, which can make it difficult to understand.

 While there is some variation with the breadth of student engagement, there are mainly three types of engagement that fall within its umbrella.
 These different kinds of engagement that occur in learning are:

 This refers to students’ feelings about their teacher, learning environment, and general school experience.
 It also includes a sense of belonging within the student community and how valuable they view their work to be.